 - Always incorporate communication and growth into the culture.

-- Don’t set all your company policies and rules in stone, be open to amending them.
+- Don’t set all your policies and rules in stone, be open to amending them.

-- Develop a culture of awarding outstanding employees on their adherence to the company culture.
+- Develop a culture of awarding outstanding employees on their adherence to the culture.

 A unified team ensures that your business process is efficient, productive, and lag-free.